ardatan/graphql-tools/.changeset/modern-melons-clean.md

 Introduces a suite of stitched schema validations that enforce the integrity of merged schemas.
 This includes validations for:

 - Strict and safe null consistency (the later of which allows safe transitions in nullability).
-- Named type consistency with the option to whitelist proxyable scalar mappings.
+- Named type consistency with the option to whitelist proxiable scalar mappings.
 - Argument and input field name consistency.
 - Enum value consistency when used as an input value.

 Validations may be adjusted by setting `validationLevel` to `off|warn|error` globally or for specific field scopes.
 In this initial v7 release, all validations are introduced at the `warn` threshold for backwards compatibility.
 Most of these validations will become automatic errors in v8.
 To enable validation errors now, set `validationLevel: 'error'`.
 Full configuration options look like this:

 ```js
 const gatewaySchema = stitchSchemas({